stefan-bergstein/computer-vision-streaming-playground/README.md

 - Push images to the frontend

 ### cam - read images from a camera, screen or files
-- cam.py
+- client.py
-  - Read images from the local camera or a part of your screen
+  - Read images from the local camera, a part of your screen or from files
   - Optionally, try some face detection
-  - Send image via web-socket to frontend
+  - Send image via web-socket to frontend, or
-- camk.py
-  - Read images from the local camera or from files
   - Write images to a kafka topic

 ## Try it locally ...

 ### Use case 1 - Stream web cam to web page

 **Start the frontend backend:**
 ```
 cd frontend